 What’s going on in the brain when someone experiences OCD?
 How can we transform treatments?
 Can you really be ‘a little bit OCD’?
-Our new podcast takes on these questions with Rose Bretecher and Dr Claire Gillan.
+Our new podcast takes on these questions with Rose Cartwright and Dr Claire Gillan.

 For Rose, OCD never left her handwashing, flicking light switches or ordering things.
 Instead, the repetitive intrusive thoughts characteristic of OCD transfixed on sexual themes, at first: ‘Could I abuse a child?’ and later, ‘Could I be lying to myself about my sexuality?’